Skip to main content

 Suitcase luggage stacked on top of each other

 Airlines charge different fees depending on who you fly with and you can sometimes get caught out at the airport if your luggage is too heavy.
-You can avoid this if you weigh the luggage before you leave to make sure that you have not exceeded the weight limit.
-You can buy a set of suitcase scales to keep at home so you can avoid any additional charges in the future.
+You can avoid this if you weigh your luggage before you leave to make sure you have not exceeded the weight limit.
+A set of suitcase scales for home use is a small investment that can save you from unexpected charges at check-in.

 8. Ensure you get travel insurance

-Travel insurance is a must but many people skip it because they are trying to cut costs.
-However, if something goes wrong while you are away you could be stuck with big medical bills or other fees to pay.
-You don’t have protection if your holiday is cancelled either, so you may lose all of the money.
+Travel insurance is a must, but many people skip it because they are trying to cut costs.
+However, if something goes wrong while you are away you could be stuck with large medical bills or other unexpected fees.
+You also have no protection if your holiday is cancelled, which could mean losing all of the money you saved.

 A travel insurance policy can be inexpensive and it can save you a lot of money in difficult situations.
-Before you take out a policy, check whether you already have one included with other financial services.
-Many bank accounts, for example, offer some coverage for travel.
-However, double-check what level of coverage you get because it may not be extensive enough.
-If you do take out another travel insurance policy, use a comparison site to find the most affordable deals.
+Before you take out a policy, check whether you already have one included with other financial products.
+Many bank accounts, for example, offer some level of travel cover.
+However, double-check what is included because it may not be extensive enough.
+If you do need a separate policy, use a comparison site to find the most affordable deals.
+Looking after your credit score can also help you access better financial products in general.

-These simple tips will help you save money and cut the costs of travel, so you can easily afford an amazing holiday.
-However, you may find yourself in a position where you are unable to save money because of mounting debts.
+These simple tips can help you save money and cut the costs of travel, so you can more easily afford an enjoyable holiday.
+However, if you find yourself in a position where you are unable to save because of mounting debts, there are options available.

 Request a Debt Assessment